albertofinardi/Alexa_AC_Dimmer/README.md

 - [Sinric Pro](https://github.com/sinricpro/esp8266-esp32-sdk#arduinoide "Sinric Pro");

 ## Make your account
-Make an account on [Sinric Pro](https://sinric.pro "Sinric Pro") and install [Sinric Pro Skill](https://www.amazon.com/HOME-Sinric-Pro/dp/B07ZT5VDT8 "Sinric Pro Skill") on your Alexa .
+Make an account on [Sinric Pro](https://sinric.pro "Sinric Pro") and install [Sinric Pro Skill](https://www.amazon.com/HOME-Sinric-Pro/dp/B07ZT5VDT8 "Sinric Pro Skill") on your Alexa.
 Once you've done that, login in your Sinric account and, from the website, add a new "Light with dimmer" device.

 ## Ready
 You're ready to modify the code with your: